-Descemet Stripping Endothelial Keratoplasty (DSEK) and Descemet membrane endothelial keratoplasty (DMEK) Santa Rosa, CA
+Descemet Stripping Endothelial Keratoplasty (DSEK) & Descemet membrane endothelial keratoplasty (DMEK)

-Discover your options for a corneal transplant surgery in Santa Rosa by learning about our DSEK and DMEK operations.
+Discover your options for corneal transplant surgery in Santa Rosa by learning about our DSEK and DMEK operations.
 To begin, the cornea is comprised of five basic layers of tissue.
-During a traditional corneal transplant, known as a “penetrating keratoplasty” or “PKP”, a circular disc of the full thickness of the cornea–all five layers– is removed from the center of the cornea and replaced with healthy donor tissue.
+During a traditional corneal transplant, known as a "penetrating keratoplasty" or "PKP", a circular disc of the full thickness of the cornea (all five layers) is removed from the center of the cornea and replaced with healthy donor tissue.
 This new tissue is sutured in place.
 A full thickness corneal transplant has been a safe and effective procedure for the treatment of damaged corneas for decades.
-However, the recovery can be long, and often the patient will need contact lenses or glasses after the surgery to correct the astigmatism caused by the sutures.
+However, the recovery can be long, and often the patient will need contact lenses or glasses after the surgery to correct astigmatism caused by the sutures.
 The cornea is also more fragile after this procedure and sometimes even minor trauma to the eye can dislocate the graft.

 Benefits of DSEK & DMEK Versus PKP